robertmartin8/PyPortfolioOpt/docs/OtherOptimisers.rst

         .. automethod:: __init__

 Implementing your own optimiser
 ===============================

-Please note that this is quite different to implementing :ref:`custom-optimisation`, because in that case we are still using the same quadratic optimiser.
+Please note that this is quite different to implementing :ref:`custom-optimisation`, because in that case we are still using the same convex optimisation structure.
 However, HRP and CLA optimisation have a fundamentally different optimisation method.
 In general, these are much more difficult to code up compared to custom objective functions.